-This paper belongs to the large literature on efficiency in OLG models, both theoretical and quantitative, and to the recent literature on government debt in low interest rate environments.7 As Samuelson (1958) and Diamond (1965) showed, OLG economies aren't necessarily Pareto-efficient.
+This paper belongs to the large literature on efficiency in OLG models, both theoretical and quantitative, and to the recent literature on government debt in low interest rate environments.3 As Samuelson (1958) and Diamond (1965) showed, OLG economies aren't necessarily Pareto-efficient.
 In deterministic OLG models, pay go is the clear policy response to "dynamic inefficiency."
-Add uncertainty and matters become far more complex, starting with two competing notions of Pareto-efficiency - interim efficiency and ex ante efficiency.
-Interim efficiency references making agents better off given the state of nature those alive are currently in and the states of nature those not yet born find themselves when they are born8.
-Making agents better off means, in the case of newborns, raising their expected lifetime utility and, in the case of
+Add uncertainty and matters become far more complex, starting with two competing notions of Pareto-efficiency - ex interim efficiency and ex-ante efficiency.
+Ex interim efficiency references making agents better off given the state of nature those alive are currently in and the states of nature those not yet born find themselves in when they are born.4 Making agents better off means, in the case of newborns, raising their expected lifetime utility and, in the case of those born in prior periods, raising their expected remaining expected lifetime utility.
+Ex-ante efficiency is identical to ex interim utility for those alive.
+For the unborn, it references increasing current expected lifetime utility, assessed over all the states of nature into which they may be born.